bwhmather/python-validation/README.rst

     $ pip install validation

-As this library is a useful tool for cleaning up established codebases, it will continue to support python 2.6 and 2.7 for the foreseeable future.
+``validation`` supports python 2.6 and 2.7, and python 3.4 and up.
-The string validation functions are particularly handy for sorting out unicode issues in preparation for making the jump to python 3.
+It will continue to support python 2 for the foreseeable future as it works well as an addition to established code bases and is useful for preparing for a migration to python 3.

 .. end-installation